-Building an Anti-racist & Anti-oppressive Harvard Divinity School
+Building a Restorative Anti-racist & Anti-oppressive Harvard Divinity School

-This theme expresses our explicit commitment to dismantling racism and other systems of oppression at HDS.
-It envisions a school actively engaged in examining policies, systems, and practices, and implementing changes where necessary to ensure the institution is in alignment with this theme.
+This vision expresses our explicit commitment to dismantling racism and other systems of oppression at HDS.
+It envisions a school actively engaged in examining policies, systems, and practices, and implementing changes where necessary to ensure the institution is in alignment with this vision.
 Particular attention will be paid to identifying explicit and implicit racism, white supremacy, and other systems of oppression in the classroom, curricula, and pedagogy, and to working towards their eradication.

 The work also requires that members of the school community personally engage in the ongoing self-examination needed to unlearn and heal from internalized racism, oppression, and unconscious and conscious bias.
 Individual, interpersonal, and institutional commitments to anti-racist and anti-oppressive work are all necessary to confront and redress racist and oppressive systems.
 These commitments are foundational to cultivating healthy relationships for a vibrant learning community.
 This will further strengthen our study of religion in service of a just world at peace across religious and cultural divides.